nikolaiqa/Drafts-of-portfolio-parts/Description of the collection.md

 pm.test("Check address", function () {
     if (placeID != null){ // If the place_id exists
-        if (address === exp_address){ // and the current address matches the address, which was set as a collection variable postman.setNextRequest('Update place') &
-        console.log ('The address of the place is correct'); // then next request should be 'Update place' } else postman.setNextRequest('Delete place') &
-        console.log ('The address of the place was clarify');; // if the addresses doesn't match then next request should be 'Delete place'
-    } else postman.setNextRequest(null) &
-    console.log ('The place was deleted'); // If the place_id doesn't exist at all then the collection running must be stopped
+        if (address === exp_address){ // and the current address matches the address, which was set as a collection variable console.log ('The address of the place is correct') & postman.setNextRequest('Update place'); // then next request should be 'Update place' } else console.log ('The address of the place was changed') & postman.setNextRequest('Delete place'); // if the addresses doesn't match then next request should be 'Delete place' } else console.log ('The place was deleted') & postman.setNextRequest(null); // If the place_id doesn't exist at all then the collection running must be stopped });
-});
 ```

 ---